jayverhoef/ZVHrcode/README.md

 Executive Summary
 -----------------

 R scripts that are used in the book for analyses to create text, tables, and figures.
 Our goal is to make all of the data and analyses in the book reproducible.
-The data are found at [source package from the latest release](https://github.com/jayverhoef/ZVHdata), along with instructions for installation.
+The data are found in an [R package on Github](https://github.com/jayverhoef/ZVHdata), along with instructions for installation, which is necessary to run most of these script.
+To run the scripts, simply download the scripts and run them on your computer after installing the data package.
+The scripts are organized by subsections within the book chapters.

 -------------
 ##### Disclaimer